Learning in repeated auctions: Deriving revenue-maximizing auctions

-The result follows from the fact that $P_i(0) =0$ since the auction is 0-rational. \end{proof} \begin{remark2} Notice that Theorem \ref{myerson_for_second_price} is a direct consequence of this result with the specific choice of $Q_i(x_i) = G_i(x_i)\mathds{1}\{x_i\geq r_i\}$ \end{remark2} Myerson lemma indicates that the expected payment of a BIC auction only depends on the allocation rule and the virtual value; the proof actually gives a characterization of any incentive-compatible auction.
-However, this characterization is slightly different for BIC and DSIC auctions. \begin{corollary2} [\cite{Myerson81}] An auction is BIC if and only if \begin{itemize} \item[i)] the allocation rule is monotone, i.e., the probability of winning, as a function of the bid, is non-decreasing (for any fixed bids of others bidders) and \item[ii)] the expected payment verifies
+The last equality comes from the fact that $Q_i(x_i)= \mathds{E}_{\bx \sim \bF}[q_i(\bx)|x_i]$ and the tower property of conditional expectations. \end{proof} \begin{remark2} Theorem \ref{myerson_for_second_price} is a direct consequence of this result with the specific choice of $Q_i(x_i) = G_i(x_i)\mathds{1}\{x_i\geq r_i\}$. \end{remark2} Myerson's lemma indicates that the expected payment of a 0-rational BIC auction only depends on the allocation rule and the virtual value; the proof actually gives a characterization of any incentive-compatible auction.
+However, this characterization is slightly different for BIC and DSIC auctions.